Columbia Attorneys for Catastrophic & Serious Injuries

 How Severe Injuries Affect Families

 In the days, weeks, and months after a catastrophic injury, much remains unknown.
-Even with the best doctors working on a victim’s case, their prognosis can change in moments.
 However, you or your loved one will likely need ongoing care.
 This may happen different ways, based on your circumstances and the support available to you.

 In some situations, an injured individual has around-the-clock care from a licensed caregiver or periodic visits from a home health aide.
 This may involve helping the victim take baths, take medications, eat, perform range-of-motion exercises, and otherwise meet their daily needs.
 For victims who are less profoundly impacted by their injuries, they may only need physical assistance for some tasks.